 The Red Sea also appears in the Bible – as Moses famously separated the waters to help the Israelites escape to freedom from Egyptian rules.

-Do you have any interesting or fun facts about the Red Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Red Sea?
+Share them in the comments below!